 Large Loss and Insurance

-When disaster strikes, you need to know that your insurance company has your back so that you can confidently begin the process of clean up, restoration and recovery.
+When disaster strikes, you need to know that your insurance company has your back.
+Being confident that you’re taken care of will help you begin the process of clean up, restoration and recovery.
 When it comes to insurance restoration, the extent of the damage to your structure will determine how your claim is handled and the steps you will need to take to move forward.
 You could be hit with the daunting task of renovating or rebuilding your property.
 In many cases, you may also have the added responsibility of replacing or salvaging things like documents, materials, equipment, or memorabilia.
 Regardless of what your situation looks like, it’s important to know just what your insurance policy covers.

 What Will My Insurance Cover?